 All Singapore businesses must also register for Goods and Services Tax (GST) if their annual taxable revenue is more than S$1 million, or are currently making taxable supplies and the annual taxable revenue is projected to exceed S$1 million.
 The deadline for GST registration is 30 days from the time it is deemed liable.
 Goods exported from Singapore and international services provided from Singapore are exempt from GST.
 The prevailing GST rate is 7%.

 It is also advisable to have a proper shareholders agreement (and accompanying employment agreement(s) where applicable) in place which contains the necessary dispute resolution clauses.
 This agreement defines the relationship and responsibilities of all members in the company.
 Having such an official agreement can come in especially handy when disputes occur.

 Have a question on incorporation?

 If you are in need of legal advice, you can get a Quick consult with Immanuel Lim or other experienced lawyers.
-With Quick Consult, from a transparent, flat fee of $49, the lawyers will call you back on the phone within 1-2 days to answer your questions and give you legal advice.
+With Quick Consult, from a transparent, flat fee from $49, the lawyers will call you back on the phone within 1-2 days to answer your questions and give you legal advice.